thumb2086/Medication_reminder/README.md

 *   **Settings:**
     *   The settings page can be accessed via the settings icon on the toolbar.
     *   Supports light, dark, and system-following theme switching.
+    *   **Engineering Mode:** A switch in the settings allows developers to enable engineering mode, which can be used to trigger special debugging functions on the pillbox.

 ## Instructions for Use